 Lease vs Rent Infographics

-- Lease is taken when a business doesn’t have ample fixed capital, and at the same time wants to use the asset but doesn’t want to pay for it.
-Rent on the other hand is taking a property for a monthly fee.
+- The lease is taken when a business doesn’t have ample fixed capitalFixed CapitalFixed capital refers to the investment made by the business for acquiring long term assets.
+These long term assets don’t directly produce anything but help the company with long-term benefits., and at the same time wants to use the asset but doesn’t want to pay for it.
+Rent on the other hand is taking property for a monthly fee.

 - Leasing is usually done for assets/equipment.
 Renting is mostly done for properties or lands.

-- In leasing, the servicing and maintenance are done by the lessee when s/he takes the equipment on lease.
+- In leasing, the servicing and maintenance are done by the lessee when s/he takes the equipment on leaseEquipment On LeaseEquipment Lease is where the equipment owner allows another party to use it in exchange of periodic rentals with no transfer of ownership and has the right to cancel the lease right away in case of breach of the lease agreement..
 In renting, on the other hand, the servicing and maintenance are done by the landlord even if the tenant takes the property on rent.

 - In leasing contracts, the terms and conditions are predetermined and the contracts are made by taking mutual acceptance.
 In renting agreement, the terms and conditions can be changed anytime.